abhishekp6/MovieTicketBooking-RestAPI/README.md

   # Movie Ticket Booking System - RestAPI

+### Description

-  ##The Rest API supports following business cases:
+The Rest API supports following business cases
-    ##● An endpoint to book a ticket using a user’s name, phone number, and timings.
+    - An endpoint to book a ticket using a user’s name, phone number, and timings
-    ##● An endpoint to update a ticket timing.
+    - An endpoint to update a ticket timing
-    ##● An endpoint to view all the tickets for a particular time.
+    - An endpoint to view all the tickets for a particular time
-    ##● An endpoint to delete a particular ticket.
+    - An endpoint to delete a particular ticket
-    ##● An endpoint to view the user’s details based on the ticket id.
+    - An endpoint to view the user’s details based on the ticket id

 ### Prerequisites

-What things you need to install the software and how to install them -> Code Editor(Visual Studio Preferred)
+What things you need to install the software and how to install them
+- Code Editor(Visual Studio Preferred)</br>
--> Python 3+ installed globally on the system
+- Python 3+ installed globally on the system
--> Pip installed
+- Pip installed
--> Virtual environment installed
+- Virtual environment installed
--> Ubuntu 18.04
+- Ubuntu 18.04

 ### Installing